Frequently asked questions

 -

 Online therapy can be conducted in any private location with good internet connection.
 You may use your telephone, laptop, or tablet.
 You will be given a meeting ID and password to connect via Zoom.
-Due to licensing regulations, individuals must be located in Ohio, Michigan, or Florida during the time of your appointment.
+Due to licensing regulations, individuals must be located in Ohio, Michigan, Maryland, or Florida during the time of your appointment.

 -